HeatherSoron/RocEye/readme.txt

 G: turn on/off gridlines centered on the camera
 Shift-G: turn on/off gridlines centered on the target
 T: toggle whether you're moving the camera or the selected object, when one is selected
+L: toggle whether the selected object snaps to the grid
 Escape: exit